 The mission of the social work program at Lewis-Clark State College is to prepare students for entry-level generalist practice.

 We are committed to the preparation of professional social workers instilling the knowledge, skills, and values to address the needs and potential of individuals, families, groups, communities, and organizations.
-Drawing on an ecological, strengths-based perspective, the program prepares students to engage as professional social work practitioners who will be able to provide competent services with integrity to promote social justice and human rights recognizing the dignity and worth of the person.
+Relying on a liberal arts foundation and drawing from an ecological, strengths-based perspective, the program prepares students to engage as professional social work practitioners who will be able to provide competent services with integrity to promote social justice and human rights recognizing the dignity and worth of the person.
 Graduates are prepared for practice with diverse populations understanding the person-in-environment influence on identity development and relationships.

 Through courses, internships, and student activities, the program aims to foster in its students a celebration of differences among people and a belief that respecting these differences enriches the quality of life for all.
 Graduates will practice from a set of ethical principles inherent in the social work profession, including the recognition that professional development is a life-long learning process.

-Finally, our program is dedicated to the inclusion of non-traditional aged, rural, and lower income students.
-The program is also devoted to providing students the opportunity to engage in meaningful research projects, in the community in which they live, by conducting program evaluations and needs assessments through our research sequence which culminates in a public symposium.
-(Rev. Nov.
-2013)
+Finally, our program is dedicated to the support of non-traditional age, rural, and lower income students.
+The program is also devoted to providing students the opportunity to engage in meaningful research projects in the community in which they live by conducting program evaluations and needs assessments through our research sequence, which culminates in a public symposium.
+(Revised January 7, 2016)